feathers the quiet shaded forest soil

 Not Threatened

-The eurhynchium moss is the one that creeps through the shadows.
+Kindbergia praelonga creeps through the shadows.
 A moss that spreads like a green whisper.
-Its stems are creeping and sprawling, reaching 5 to 15 centimetres in length, with branches that are arranged in a loose, feathery pattern.
-The leaves are small, overlapping, and arranged in a flat plane, giving the branches a smooth, continuous appearance.
-The colour is a pale green to yellowish-green, often with a golden sheen.
-It forms loose, sprawling mats that creep quietly through the shaded ground, spreading slowly without hurry.
+Its stems are creeping and sprawling.
+They reach 5 to 15 centimetres in length.
+Branches are arranged in a loose, feathery pattern.
+The leaves are small and overlapping.
+They are arranged in a flat plane.
+This gives the branches a smooth, continuous appearance.
+The colour is pale green to yellowish-green.
+Often with a golden sheen.
+It forms loose, sprawling mats.
+They creep quietly through the shaded ground.
+Spreading slowly without hurry.
 A moss that is patient.
-What makes it special?
-The quietness.
-Eurhynchium moss is not a flashy moss.
+What makes it special is the quietness.
+Eurhynchium moss is not flashy.
 It does not form tight cushions or bristly tufts.
-It creeps – slowly, quietly, patiently – spreading across the forest floor in loose, feathery mats.
-It is the moss of the patient spread, the one that takes its time and covers the ground without anyone noticing.
-The leaves of eurhynchium moss are another feature.
-They are small and overlapping, with a distinct midrib and a pointed tip.
-The leaves are arranged in a flat plane, giving the branches their feathery appearance.
-The leaf margins are entire (smooth).
-Biologically, the eurhynchium moss reproduces by spores, released from capsules on short stalks.
-It also spreads by fragmentation – pieces broken off can grow into new plants.
-The eurhynchium moss grows on the forest floor, on rotting logs, and on damp banks in damp, shaded forests.
+It creeps.
+Slowly, quietly, patiently.
+It spreads across the forest floor in loose, feathery mats.
+It is the moss of the patient spread.
+The one that takes its time.
+It covers the ground without anyone noticing.
+The leaves are another feature.
+They are small and overlapping.
+They have a distinct midrib and a pointed tip.
+The leaf margins are entire.
+Smooth.
+Under a hand lens, the arrangement is clear.
+A flat, feathery pattern.
+Biologically, it reproduces by spores released from capsules on short stalks.
+It also spreads by fragmentation.
+Pieces broken off can grow into new plants.
+The eurhynchium moss grows on the forest floor.
+On rotting logs.
+On damp banks in damp, shaded forests.
 The forest floor is shaded.
-The eurhynchium moss creeps, loose and feathery, pale green with a golden sheen.
-It spreads slowly, quietly.
+The moss creeps, loose and feathery.
+Pale green with a golden sheen.
+It spreads slowly.
+Quietly.
 No one notices.
 It does not know it is patient.
 It does not know it is a green whisper.
 It just wants to cover the ground.
-The moss of the quiet creep, the one that spreads through the shadows without making a sound.
+The moss of the quiet creep.
+The one that spreads through the shadows without making a sound.
 The eurhynchium moss is proof.
+It carries on regardless of observation.
+This becomes expensive for those who wish to clear the forest floor.
+The numbers are not encouraging for development.
+The plant adapts faster than expected.
+It waits for nothing.
+It just exists in the shade.
+A quiet presence in a noisy landscape.
+No one told it otherwise.